-Seminar - TEST 2 - contact seminar - if the situation allows
+Seminar - TEST 2

 Week 13 -14

 You should also read the rest of the chapters from your coursebook.
 Should you come across anything you wish to discuss, 3 weeks of tutorials during the semester are reserved for this very purpose.